- Request an API token

 When writing your integration, consider the following points:

 Use of the eID Hub frontend

-Norwegian BankID, Danish NemID, Finnish FTN, German Verimi, Dutch iDIN and Belgian Itsme all have their own UI.
+Belgian Itsme, all have their own stand-alone UI.
 If only integrating to these providers, it’s not necessary to use the eID Hub frontend.
 For these providers, the eID Hub frontend redirects to or embeds the provider’s own UI.